How to Scrape Google Maps

 broad queries show multiple results

 We can see that this powerful endpoint can either take us directly to the place page or show us multiple results.
-To start, let's take a look at the latter - how to scrape multiple search results.
+To start, let's take a look at the latter - how to scrape Google Maps search results.

 Now that we know how to generate the search URL all we need to do is open it up, wait for it to load and extract the links.
 As we'll be working with highly dynamic web pages we need a helper function that will help us ensure the content has loaded: